Samir-atra/Experiments_and-_Improvements/README.md

 and the other network was optimized to generate images of tree leaves and it did show beginner results, without further improvements.

--JAX: the directory contains some programs built using the JAX library, to learn how to use the libary and debug the error relevant to using it.
+- JAX: the directory contains some programs built using the JAX library, to learn how to use the library and debug the error relevant to using it.

-and that is because the libary has a superior speed and performance to to NumPy but it has similar functions and classes. and building these programs came after studying a course about the library on LinkedIn learning.
+and that is because the library has a superior speed and performance to NumPy but it has similar functions and classes. and building these programs came after studying a course about the library on LinkedIn learning.